Oliver Ellsworth: Revolutionary War

+Commissioned as a captain of the 3rd Connecticut Regiment of the Connecticut militia in 1773, Ellsworth was promoted to Lieutenant Colonel in 1774 and led three regiments of light cavalry supporting the Continental Army in New York during the summer of 1776.

-From a slow start, Ellsworth built up a prosperous law practice.
-In 1777, he became Connecticut's state attorney for Hartford County.
+Ellsworth built up a prosperous law practice and in 1777 he became Connecticut's state attorney for Hartford County.
 That same year, he was chosen as one of Connecticut's representatives in the Continental Congress.
-He served 1777-80 and 1781-83 on various committees, including the Marine Committee, the Board of Treasury, and the Committee of Appeals.
+He served 1777–80 and 1781–83 on various committees, including the Marine Committee, the Board of Treasury, and the Committee of Appeals.
 Ellsworth was also active in his state's efforts during the Revolution, having served as a member of the Committee of the Pay Table that supervised Connecticut's war expenditures.
 In 1777 he joined the Committee of Appeals, which can be described as a forerunner of the Federal Supreme Court.
-While serving on it, he participated in the Olmstead case that first brought state and federal authority into conflict.
+While serving on it, he participated in the Olmstead case that brought state and federal authority into conflict.
 In 1779, he assumed greater duties as a member of the Council of Safety, which, with the governor, controlled all military measures for the state.
 His first judicial service was on the Supreme Court of Errors when it was established in 1785, but he soon shifted to the Connecticut Superior Court and spent four years on its bench.